Home|Blogs|Cross-Platform Game Development: Benefits vs Costs

 How to Develop a Cross-Platform Game?

 Developing a single game for many platforms seems to be an efficient solution to reach a vast audience.
-Programmers are matching numerous operating systems, screen sizes, and power capabilities of the devices with the users’ expectations to play on a variety of platforms.
+Programmers matchnumerous operating systems, screen sizes, and power capabilities of devices to fulfill the users’ expectations to play on a variety of platforms.

-Steve Peterson, CEO at StoryPHORCE Entertainment, said: “We think of a game platform first while developing the title.
-But still more reasonable to think of customers and how their usage of platforms is changing.”
+Steve Peterson, CEO at StoryPHORCE Entertainment said, “We think of things as a platform first, but really we have to think of the customers and how their usage of platforms is changing.”

 Main Challenges in Releasing a Cross-Platform Game

-Developing a cross-platform game without proper analysis of game performance can lead to time wasted later while testing.
-You can miss something important concerning FPS, game thread, CPU, and GPU load if you do not apply a systematic approach to game performance analysis.
+Developing a cross-platform game without proper analysis of game performance can lead to time wasted while testing.
+You may miss something important concerning FPS, game thread, CPU, and GPU load if you do not apply a systematic approach to game performance analysis.

-Under-developing a cross-platform game, the team usually faces a lot of repetitive monotonous tasks of finding performance/visual quality balance (e.g. to satisfy the owners of each console type) as well as manual tests and code reviews.
-To find and move away from all the unnecessary content loading CPU and GPU takes a lot of time.
-But as a result, you obtain odds detection to improve game performance.
+While developing a cross-platform game your team usually faces a lot of repetitive, monotonous tasks like fulfilling performance/visual quality balance (e.g. to satisfy the owners of each console type) as well as manual tests and code reviews.
+This helps to move away from unnecessary content loading (CPU and GPU can be time consuming), but as a result, you obtain odds detection to improve game performance.

-Thus, for example, due to proper testing, you find out infinite looped actor spawn or unnecessary amount of meshes leading to the PC or console freezes.
+Thus, for example, due to proper testing, you find an infinite looped actor spawn or an unnecessary amount of meshes leading to the PC or console freezes.

 The developers’ team has no need to establish separate and specific codebases for each platform.

-A unified single codebase makes the gameplay more stable and smooth.
+A unified single codebase makes the gameplay more stable and smoother.

 You reach more players with the new title.